And here we are from the Big Apple, the EIB network high atop the EIB building.

 Do you think it's that big a deal?

-Well chiefs of staff come and go.
+Well, chiefs of staff come and go.

-This is this is totally normal.
+This is totally normal.

-Second term administrations generally there's more turnover than there's been in this one.
+Second-term administrations, generally there's more turnover than there's been in this one.

-Well, as of the uh well, it is free it's it is the most major change.
+Well, it is the most major change.

-I don't think it signifies anything other than cards tired, wants to move on.
+I don't think it signifies anything other than Card's tired, wants to move on.

 There's somebody perfectly qualified to step in and do the job, Josh Bolton.

-Uh but we have a montage since you brought this up.
+But we have a montage since you brought this up.

-We have a montage of how this is being treated, and once again, the the drive-by media is on the case.
+We have a montage of how this is being treated.

 No matter where you turn, they have the same phrase to describe this.

-Like a rearranging the deck chairs, not really a major shakeup, simply rearranging the deck chairs.
+Like rearranging the deck chairs, not really a major shake-up.

-The President of the United States needed to uh rearrange the chairs, and you're basically just moving the chairs in different directions.
+The president of the United States needed to rearrange the chairs.

 The only thing I didn't say is on the Titanic.

-But we're we're we're rearranging the deck chairs.
+But we're rearranging the deck chairs.

 They don't even think it's that big a deal.

-John Podesta, when he was uh Clinton's chief of staff, constantly out there, was on television, was doing all kinds of interviews.
+John Podesta, when he was Clinton's chief of staff, constantly out there, was on television, was doing all kinds of interviews.

-Andy Card is uh has been pretty much invisible.
+Andy Card has been pretty much invisible.

 We'll be back after this.